 Located at the end of the Romantic Road, many travelers run out of time for the "Town of the Madonnas".
 That is a mistake for lovers of Baroque style.

 The prime attraction is the simply named Residenz.
 The work of Balthazar Neumann, it was built between 1720 - 1744.
 The years were put to good use as the opulence is wildly impressive.
 Finish off your day with fine Franconian wine, ideally in the traditional Bocksbeutal flask.

-Transportation: 2 1/2 hours; By train - Departures hourly; By car - A-9 northwest toward Nuremberg, then A-3 to Würzburg.
+By car: A-9 northwest toward Nuremberg, then A-3 to Würzburg.

 Best Season: Any time of year.
-Note many attarctions are closed on Mondays.
+Note many attractions are closed on Mondays.